Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Age, equity, and fee requirements

-You must be at least 62 years old to apply for a reverse mortgage and either one your home outright or have considerable equity of at least 50%.
+You must be at least 62 years old to apply for a reverse mortgage and either own your home outright or have considerable equity of at least 50%.
 You'll also need to pay various fees (controlled by the federal government) associated with taking out the loan, including:

 • closing costs